Fixing and flipping homes is a great way to make money. I’ve made several hundred thousand dollars ring and flipping homes when I was younger.

-How much money can you make fix and flipping homes?
+How much money can you make fixing and flipping homes?

 I try to make $25,000 on each flip I complete that I buy for less than $150,000.
 If I buy a flip for more than $150,000 I hope to make more money, because higher value flips use more of my resources and I cannot buy as many properties.

-What are the costs associated with fix and flipping?
+What are the costs associated with fix and flipping homes?